roryai/transfer_wizard/README.md

 ## A program that transfers files and organises them into folders by date or month.

+This program was last updated in September 2017.
+To see the modern version (implemeneted in Python) go [here](https://github.com/roryai/transfer_wizard_redux).

 To run the program, navigate to the directory containing 'transfer_wizard.rb' and run the following command: